2000 Excelsior Henderson Super X Chassis 1525

 Cifu Motorsports HomeMotorcycles / 2000 Excelsior Henderson Super X

-In The Beginning, There Were Two Brothers and a Dream
+In The Beginning, There Was A Man And A Dream

-Okay, maybe that wasn't exactly what happened but it probably isn't far from the truth.
-Dave and Dan Hanlon, brothers and long time motorcyclists or ummm...'bikers' but not in the strictest sense of the term.
+Alright, maybe that wasn't exactly what happened but, it probably isn't far from the truth.
+Dan Hanlon, along with his brothers were long time motorcyclists or ummm...'bikers' but not in the strictest sense of the term.
 The Hanlons aren't ordinary guys.
-Dan already has a background in business and the two of them come up with a seemingly half-baked scheme: to resurrect the name of the second most recent American motorcycle brand to exist (the most recent being Indian, which was already tied up in court battles over the trademark).
-Their resurrected brand would be Excelsior Henderson, last in business under the guidance of Ignatz Schwinn (of bicycle fame) back in the 1930's.
-They would style it in the 1930's/1940s image that has been so popular for Harley Davidson and countless clone manufacturers.
+Dan already has a strong background in product development and manufacturing business and had come up with a seemingly half-baked scheme: to resurrect the name of the second most recent American motorcycle brand to exist (the most recent being Indian, which was already tied up in court battles over the trademark).
+The resurrected brand would be Excelsior Henderson, last in business under the guidance of Ignatz Schwinn (of bicycle fame) back in the 1930's.
+The new company would style it in the 1930's/1940s image that has been so popular for Harley Davidson and countless clone manufacturers.
 The Super X was Excelsior Henderson's last production model and it had numerous key design features that provided styling cues as obvious as the deep valanced fenders being equated with Indian.
 Most notable was the wide front fender with the springer style front fork piercing the sheetmetal in four places.
 In addition, the original featured a large, wide fuel tank with an asymmetrical instrument cluster and a chain guard with a characteristic dome stamped into the sheetmetal.

 The Press Crucifies Excelsior Henderson

 The press was really unfair to both Excelsior Henderson and the Hanlon family.
-Rumors circulated that the Hanlons were drawing unreasonable salaries, taking lengthy vacations and basically mismanaging the company's assets.
-I have no idea where they got that idea.
-Yes, they took vacations and lived well but not any more so than any other high level executive.
+Rumors circulated, most likely started by competitiors to fuel misinformation, which is not unusual in the motorsports industry.
 I'm sure their families sacrificed for the long hours necessary to pull this off.
 They may have been living well from the outside but it's easy to criticize from the sidelines.
 This was a first rate motorcycle and that doesn't happen overnight and it doesn't happen by accident.

 It was designed from the ground up as a new machine.
-It was not powered by some S&S or other Harley clone (like the resurrected Indian).
-The new Excelsior Henderson was to feature a Westlake developed V twin engine of their own design.
-It was a double overhead cam, four valve design that shared parts with no other motorcycle.
+It was not powered by some S&S or other Harley clone (like the resurrected Indian of the time).
+The new Excelsior Henderson was to feature a Weslake developed V twin engine of their own design.
+It was a double overhead cam, four valve design that was not based on anybody else's motorcycle.
 Since Allan Hurd (of Triumph resurrection fame) was involved in the development, Sagem fuel injection was chosen (same supplier as Triumph).
 Behr of Germany supplied the wheels (BMW's wheel builder).
 Nissin master cylinders provided braking force (same as most Japanese bikes).
 The switches, controls and other parts were production worthy items that could be found on various other Japanese and European bikes.
 The frame featured honest castings and forgings at the tube junctions, not handmade flat-plate junctions.
 This was no low-production kit bike.
 It was a true, world-class motorcycle right from the start.

 After getting a closeup view of an original Super X at the Guggenheim Museum Museum, Art of the Motorcycle exhibit in Las Vegas, I can attest that the lineage was preserved beautifully.
 The same instrument cluster shape, the front fender, the chain guard, the general shape of the engine, and the proportions all preserved in the new design.
 In fact, the stylists took the styling cues from the original and refined them to be even more appealing.
 This was not just a new bike with an old name slapped onto it, nor was it a clone of anything else.
 The new Super X was truly a tribute to the original machine that gave its name.

 Unfortunately, doing such a thorough job from 'production unit number one' costs in the form of buried capital—capital in the form of cutting-edge cnc frame welders, static free, sealed robotic paint cells with high temp ovens to cure the finished parts and more.
 Without cash-flow, a business can't survive.
 They can't make payroll, they can't pay suppliers, they can't advertise..
 Even after a second cash infusion, things were running very lean.
 I don't remember EVER seeing a print ad for the Excelsior Henderson.
 Production began in late 1998.
 In July 1999, production of the 2000 model machines began.
 By the time production machines started coming off the line, the money had been spent and none was left for advertising.
-Because they had also seemingly snubbed the press early on, the journalists were not so kind (and remain so to this day).
+Because they had also seemingly snubbed the press early on, simply because the company did not have the money to give free motorcycles to the industry journalists to ride, the journalists were not so kind (and remain so to this day).

 By December 1999, the cash had run out.
-2041 (total) motorcycles travelled down the line before the Hanlons were forced to shut down the operation.
+Aproximately 2000 (total) motorcycles travelled down the line before the company was forced to shut down the operation.
 Unfinished machines sat on the line while friends and family were laid off just before Christmas.
-To this day, the press has crucified the Hanlons for how the company was run.
-From the cheap-seats, people have suggested that the Hanlons should have started off slowly as Indian did.
-We have now seen by Indian's failure in 2004 that the 'start slowly' formula doesn't work either.
-Ironically, Indian went through about the same amount of cash yet you won't hear them criticized, even though they left behind a much simpler assembly line and did not truly build a production motorcycle.
-The sad truth here is that no matter how well built a machine is, the 'typical' Harley buyer does not want a motorcycle—American or otherwise—they want a Harley.
+To this day, some in the industry press criticize the Hanlon family for how the company was run.
+From the cheap-seats, people have suggested that they should have started off slowly--as Indian had.
+By Indian's failure in 2004 that the 'start slowly' formula doesn't work either.
+Ironically, Indian went through over double the amount of cash yet you won't hear them criticized, even though they left behind a much simpler assembly line and did not truly build a production motorcycle.
+The sad truth here is that no matter how well built a machine is, the 'typical' Harley buyer does not want a motorcycle--American or otherwise--they want a Harley.
 Most Harley buyers can't articulate WHY they want a Harley but they would not consider any other brand.

 Buying an Excelsior Henderson